Lena Web / Home

 Antigo 1882

 Antigo is the county seat of Langlade County.
-It was founded in 1878 by Francis A. Deleglise.
-The name "Antigo" comes from the Chippewa Indian name for the river that flows through the area, "Nequi-Antigo-sebi" meaning "spring river" or "evergreen".
-Antigo sits on a plateau about 1500 feet above sea level.
-The city gained its charter in 1883.
-By 1886, Antigo had grown into a full-fledged town.
+It was a planned community, founded in 1878 by Francis A. Deleglise, who initially named his town Springbrook.
+Later, he changed the name to Antigo, which comes from the Chippewa Indian name for the river that flows through the area, "Nequi-Antigo-sebi" meaning "spring river" or "evergreen".

 More pictures of early Antigo: